 Prior to the event a fish will be caught and tagged with a bright pink HookUp tag and returned to the Gladstone Harbour.

-The Q-Air Port of Gladstone Bounty Fish is worth $10,000 if caught dead or alive for any HookUp entrant between Friday 30th April to Sunday 2nd May, 2021 event closing.
-After the3-days of HookUp, the fish is worth $5,000 to any angler.
+The Port of Gladstone Bounty Fish is worth $10,000 if caught dead or alive for any HookUp entrant between Friday 29th April to Sunday 1st May 2022 event closing.
+Anglers that have not entered the HookUp before 7am Friday 29th April 2022 will only receive $5,000 for the fish.

 The Port of Gladstone Bounty Fish is proudly sponsored by Q-Air.